 I was really lucky to get an opportunity to learn the fun and dangerous art that is Letterpress printing.
 The zine were constituted of 3 booklets that contained my small observations about Life, Love and Death.
 A tiny run of 200, printed by me on 100% Cotton paper with a Heidelberg Platen Letterpress Printer.

 Designed for ABC Active Memory, this game challenges your attention.
 This game was a lot of fun to design, as I had to work closely with an animator and illustrator to create rememberable fish with clear silhouettes.
 This game’s difficulty scaled well, because we can slowly increase the speed and variation of the fish.

 I designed and coded a latin square task that could be played collaboratively.
-The intention was to produce a minimum viable product, that would gauge Active Memory player's interest in multiplayer experiences.
-The game was designed so that a session could be shared via a url, joined without any account administration, and bonus content unlocked if you shared the game on Facebook.
-I also designed a 2nd competitive title called AlphaSquare that helped establish that our AM players are not competitive.
+The intention was to produce a minimum viable product, that would gauge our player's interest in multiplayer experiences.
+The game was built so that a session could be shared via a url and joined without any account administration.